al1sant0s/tstodlc/README.md

 ## Updating package entries

-Let's make some notation clear.
+Let's make some things clear.
 We will refer to two kinds of files here, DLCIndex.zip and DLCIndex-XXXX.zip (the extra X's are just a placeholder for whatever comes after the dash).

 If we wish to get into more details, we need to explain how the game retrieves dlcs from the server.
 When the game starts connecting to the server